ESPN.com's Ian Begley provided Rose's explanation for his absence Monday:

 Rose has been privately critical of Hornacek, but no one in the locker room—or management—has expressed any issues with how Hornacek has coached Rose, league sources said.

-While Rose hasn't returned to his MVP self, he has been a solid member of the Knicks starting lineup.
+While Rose hasn't returned to an MVP level, he has been a solid member of the Knicks starting lineup.
 He's averaging 17.3 points and 4.5 assists per night, and most importantly, he has remained relatively healthy, appearing in 33 of New York's 38 games.

 Rather than rebuilding for the future and making Kristaps Porzingis the focal point of the roster, the Knicks opted to bring in Rose and Joakim Noah in an effort to win in the short term.

-Although New York is a better team than it was a year ago, it sits two games back of the eighth-seeded Washington Wizards and has gone 3-11 since starting the month of December with five wins in six games.
+Although New York is a better team than it was a year ago, it sits two games back of the eighth-seeded Washington Wizards and has gone 3-11 since starting December with five wins in six games.

-The drama around Rose's absence has created more problems for the Knicks in what has been a rough start to 2017.
+Rose's absence has created more drama for the Knicks in what has been a rough start to 2017.